meanbee/magecert/request-flow.md

 ### Include Path & Autoloader Registration

 The include path is set up and the autoloader is registered when the `Mage.php` file is included in `index.php`.
-Shortly after this occus the autoloader is regsitered with `spel_autoloader_register`.
+Shortly after this occurs the autoloader is registered with `spel_autoloader_register`.

 ### Loading Magento Module and Database Configuration